johurul-haque/create-modular-express/README.md

 - **Mongoose** - Data modeling and query building
 - **MongoDB** - Storing and managing data

-## Features overview
+## Features Overview
-- **Modular pattern** - The application adheres the modular pattern.
+- **Modular pattern** - The application adheres to the modular pattern.
 With each module having six necessary files.
-Use [this tool](https://www.npmjs.com/package/write-module) for quickly creating those files.
+Use [this tool](https://www.npmjs.com/package/write-module) to quickly create those files.

-- **Aliases** - Configured with import aliases `(@/*)` while making sure the absolute paths gets resolved to relative paths during build time.
+- **Aliases** - Configured with import aliases `(@/*)` while ensuring the absolute paths get resolved to relative paths during build time.

 - **AppError** - Extended class of the `Error` constructor for adding the status code parameter.
-- **Catch Async** - An utility function that wraps asynchronous route handlers.
-Ensuring proper error handling by forwarding any errors to the Express error-handling middleware.
+- **Catch Async** - A utility function that wraps asynchronous route handlers—ensuring proper error handling by forwarding any errors to the Express error-handling middleware.
 - **Validate Request** - Validates incoming requests against a specified Zod schema for request bodies.
 If the validation succeeds, it allows the request to proceed; otherwise, it handles errors asynchronously.
-- **Global Catch** - Error handling middleware which catches all possible errors and sends a response with a standard format.
+- **Global Catch** - Error handling middleware that catches all possible errors and sends a response with a standard format.
 - **Deployment** - Comes with vercel configuration to just easily deploy on vercel using the CLI.
-- **Most importantly** - Just delete what you don't need 🕶️
+- **Most importantly** - Delete what you don't need 🕶️